igorkamyshev/farfetched/apps/website/docs/recipes/auth_token.md

 applyBarrier(someQuery, authBarrier);
 ```

 That is it!
 Now every time `someQuery` is called, `authBarrier` will be checked.
 If the token is invalid, `authBarrier` will be activated, `someQuery` will be suspended, and `renewTokenMutation` will be called.
-After `renewTokenMutation` is finished, `someQuery` will be resumed.
+After `renewTokenMutation` is finished, `someQuery` will be resumed in case of suspension or restarted with the latest parameters in case of failure.

 ## Conclusion